Amine-Smahi/BlazorQuiz/README.md

 ## BlazorQuiz
-Simple quiz app using Blazor.NET
+Simple quiz using Blazor.NET and Webassembly.

 ## What is Blazor
 Blazor is an experimental .NET web framework using C# and HTML that runs in the browser.